biopython/biopython.github.io/wiki/GSOC2011_Mocapy.md

 this project and can be found at
 <https://github.com/mchelem/biopython/tree/master/Bio/PDB/TorusDBN>.

-The user can use the TorusDBNTrainer to train a model with a given training set:
+The TorusDBNTrainer can be used to train a model with a given training
+set:

 ``` python
 trainer = TorusDBNTrainer()